mysticole928/CrowdStrike-CNAPP/KAC/download-current-kac.md

 ## Shell Variables

 The command examples have be parameterized.
-Here are the environmental variables that were set in advance.
+These are the environmental variables used in these examples.

 ```
 export FALCON_CLIENT_ID=<falcon-client-id>